 As eco-friendly design gains in popularity, the selection of "green" flooring materials continues to increase and become more stylish.
-When it comes to choosing a bathroom floor, many homeowners are investing in bamboo, a unique and eco-conscious material that is durable, affordable, and looks equally great in modern or traditional spaces.
+When it comes to choosing bathroom flooring, many homeowners are investing in bamboo wood, a unique and eco-conscious material that is durable, affordable, and looks equally great in modern or traditional spaces.

-Bamboo is a fast-growing and sturdy tree-like grass, making it a highly renewable resource.
-This appeals to homeowners interested in environmentally friendly flooring, but also has benefits for the budget-minded.
-Bamboo costs as little as half the price of other hardwood floors.
+Though traditionally thought of as a hardwood floor option, bamboo is a fast-growing and sturdy tree-like grass, making it a highly renewable resource.
+This appeals to homeowners interested in environmentally friendly wood flooring, but also has benefits for the budget-minded.
+Bamboo flooring cost runs as little as half the price of other wood flooring.
 That's because it can grow to full height and be harvested in as little as 3 years, while hardwood trees can take 50 to 100 years to reach maturity.

 Bamboo flooring is either solid or engineered.
 Horizontal and vertical construction use bamboo shoots in their natural state, glued uniformly either horizontally or vertically, to create boards that look like natural bamboo.
-Solid bamboo floors are more prone to water damage and generally not advised for wet environments, like bathrooms.
+Solid bamboo floors are more prone to water damage and are not the best flooring for bathrooms and other wet environments.
 Strand-woven boards are made of shredded bamboo that's compressed under pressure to form boards.
-While more durable than solid bamboo, caution should still be used in bathrooms, such as using a good topcoat and placing mats by the bathtub and sink.
+While more durable than solid bamboo hardwood flooring, caution should still be used in bathrooms, such as using a good topcoat and placing mats by the bathtub and sink.

-These solid (or semi-solid) forms of bamboo can all be left in their natural light blonde state or stained to any color.
+These solid (or semi-solid) forms of bamboo can all be left in their natural light blonde state or stained to any color to create unique dark bamboo flooring.
 When the floors begin to show signs of wear, they can be refinished with a light sanding and new finish coat.
 How many times the floor can be refinished depends on the thickness of the planks.
 To keep bamboo floors clean, sweep regularly and damp mop as needed.

-Unlike horizontal, vertical, and strand-woven bamboo floors, engineered bamboo planks are extremely durable and ideal for wet environments.
-The construction involves slicing bamboo stalks thinly and then gluing them to a backing material, creating a veneer that is sandwiched between waterproof wear layers.
-Engineered flooring looks quite similar to solid bamboo but is far more durable and easy to maintain.
-Most often available in click-together tiles, it is easy to install for even novice DIYers and damaged pieces can be replaced easily.
-The biggest downside to engineered bamboo is that it cannot be refinished.
+Unlike horizontal, vertical, and strand-woven bamboo floors, engineered bamboo flooring planks are extremely durable and ideal for wet environments.
+The construction involves slicing bamboo stalks thinly and gluing them to a backing material to create a veneer that is sandwiched between waterproof layers.
+Engineered flooring looks quite similar to solid bamboo but is far more durable and easier to maintain.
+Most often available in click-together tiles, installing bamboo flooring is easy for even novice DIYers and damaged pieces can be replaced easily.
+The biggest con to engineered bamboo is that it cannot be refinished.
 Once the wear layer is degraded, the flooring must be replaced.

 If you are looking for hypoallergenic flooring, be sure to use a low-VOC finish for the topcoat.
-When purchasing strand-woven and engineered construction, it is important to also look for options that were produced with low-VOC adhesives.
+When purchasing strand-woven and engineered bamboo flooring, look for options that were produced with low-VOC adhesives.